kapsaquarius/Campus-Share/backend/README.md

 # Kill the process
 kill -9 <PID>

-# Or use a different port in run.py
+# Or change port in app.py
 ```

 ## 🔧 Development